Updated: May 15, 2023 |

 workday-adaptive-planning-logo

-Workday Adaptive Planning is another heavyweight Vena competitor.
+Workday Adaptive Planning is another market leader and Vena competitor.
 Workday Adaptive Planning is a complete FP&A solution that offers everything: budgeting and forecasting, workforce planning, financial reporting, and compliance assistance.

 However, Workday Adaptive Planning might be too heavy for most companies: their ideal customer is an enterprise company.
 Like Vena, they have a reputation for longer implementation timelines.